MrGranddy/Game-of-Life/README.md

 by the initial positions you are given, this is Game of Life.
 After you are satisfied you can press enter again to get back to the drawing mode and so on.

+### Edit:
+A P5.js version is also added, working with a similiar logic.